olialb/openHABdbTools/README.md

     * Reads all exiting items from [openHAB](https://www.openhab.org) over REST API, identifies the matching SQL tables with data and the matching json file from the given backup zipfile.
 Background: The table names are diffrent in the data base, but they are found over the item name and type.
 Only if both 100% matches the data is used.
     * Write the data from the json file to the new corresponding tables

+* **Creating Spreadsheets** (DBitemhistory.py):
+  * Spreadsheets with items history.
+You get an csv file with the history of a list of [openHAB](https://www.openhab.org) items combined in one sheet with timestamps.

 * **Creating Timesheets** of switch items.
 Together with GPS tracking this can be used to show entering and leaving of configured GPS areas but it can also for other use cases: (How long my Kitchen Light switched on every day?).
   * Creating monthly CSV files from data base entries for [openHAB](https://www.openhab.org) [switch items](https://www.openhab.org/docs/configuration/items.html)